f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Adding Allowed IPs for SNMP via CLI
 -----------------------------------

 By default SNMP traffic is not allowed into the F5OS layer.
-Before enabling SNMP you'll need to open up the out-of-band management port on F5OS-A to allow SNMP traffic.
+Before enabling SNMP, you'll need to open up the out-of-band management port on F5OS-A to allow SNMP traffic.
 Below is an example of allowing an SNMP endpoint at 10.255.0.144 to SNMP poll the system on port 161.

 .. code-block:: bash